 The 10,000-square-foot education center is a small city, complete with a city hall, a variety of businesses, and service companies.
 The students run the businesses, learn civic concepts, and explore careers based in STEM (science technology, engineering, and math), and prepare to become tomorrow’s workforce.

-WCNY’s mission is to educate, entertain and inspire our viewers and listeners.
-We’re committed to recruiting, developing and retaining a talented workforce that is dedicated to that mission and giving back to a community that generously supports us.
+As Central New York’s public communications organization, WCNY is committed to improving education, creating economic opportunities, and enhancing quality of life by telling our stories, serving our communities, and encouraging appreciation for diversity, partnership, and learning.
+We’re committed to recruiting, developing, and retaining a talented workforce that is dedicated to that mission and giving back to a community that generously supports us.